robneu/firefox-mobile-device-presets/README.md

 ## Usage

-Open the responsive design view through the developer tools dialog box, Firefox menu `Extra -> Web Developer -> Responsive Design View`, or by using the keyboard shortcut `Alt + Shift + M` on Mac or `Ctrl + Shift + M` on Windows.
+Open the responsive design view through the developer tools dialog box, Firefox menu `Extra -> Web Developer -> Responsive Design View`, or by using the keyboard shortcut `Alt + Cmd + M` on Mac or `Ctrl + Shift + M` on Windows.

 ## Credits